Cyclic Quantum Annealing: Searching for Deep Low-Energy States in 5000-Qubit Spin Glass: Cyclic Quantum Annealing

 where $s$ parameterizes the cycle.
 It comprises three components, each serving a distinct function and corresponding to different steps of the algorithm:

 \textit{Step 1 - Prepare the problem Hamiltonian:}

 The problem Hamiltonian $H_p$ is an Ising-like spin Hamiltonian with $\sigma_i^z$ representing the $z$-Pauli matrices, realized by qubits.
 Coupling parameters, $J_{ij}$, encode information about the optimization problem at hand.
-All couplers $J_{ij}$ available in the quantum processor are used in simulations described below.
-The initial qubit states for the first cycle can be chosen as an arbitrary product state.
-We use the trivial all-up state for this purpose.
+All couplers $J_{ij}$ available in the quantum processor are used in the simulations described below.
+The topology of $J_{ij}$ is essentially a 3D lattice, more details can be found in \cite{boothby_next-generation_2020}.
+The initial qubit states for the first cycle can be chosen as an \textit{arbitrary} $z$ polarized product state.
+We use the trivial all-up-spin state for this purpose.
 In the last step of each cycle, the initial qubit state for the next cycle is updated.
-This state is called the reference state: it is a $z$-polarized product state with components denoted as $s_i^r$.
+This state is called the reference state: it is a $z$ polarized product state with components denoted as $s_i^r$.

 \textit{Step 2 - Turn on the reference Hamiltonian:}